Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Limited company accountancy services

-From only £54.50 per month
+From only £44.50 per month

 Learn more

-When will I pay dividend tax?
+Will I pay dividend tax?

 If you own shares in a company then you may receive dividend payments from the company’s profits.
 These dividends are a source of income so you’ll need to pay tax on them.
+You’ll normally pay dividend tax by submitting a Self Assessment tax return to report any untaxed income you receive.

 Dividend tax is payable at a different rate to income tax, so if you’re a director in your own a limited company you might find it more tax efficient to pay yourself using a combination of dividends and a salary.
 You’ll pay income tax on the salary part of your income, and dividend tax on the dividends.